Cereal Quality Survey

 The Cereal Quality Survey is an annual survey looking at the key parameters of wheat and barley quality for the most recent harvest.

-- The first set of Cereal Quality Survey results for harvest 2021 are now available.
+The final set of Cereal Quality Survey results for harvest 2021 are now available.
 For the full tables of results use the download link located at the side of this page.
 For an explanation of the results and for the wheat quality diagrams, make sure to expand the sections below.

 Historic Cereal Quality Survey reports